 The research is based upon performance data, not on news, narratives and predictions.
 I cover North American securities as well as U.S. commodity, financial and currency futures.
 To limit loss and increase profit, I recommend entry points and risk management parameters for each position.
 My work is tailored for each Client’s specific requirements.

 In December 2020, I published “How I Trade Stocks” a book that discusses my analytical process in detail.
 A link to it can be found at the top of this page and it is available through Amazon and Barnes & Noble.
+Since 2014, my research has been published for Bloomberg terminal subscribers.
+My Bloomberg address: OIAR<GO>

 The overwhelming majority of investment research is far too general to have actionable value.
 Generally, it is a “one size fits all” offering heavily skewed toward the analysis of economics, fundamentals, current narratives along with predictions and “what if ” scenarios.
 While some of this may provide a broad overview of the topics discussed, the factual data has been discounted by markets.
 Fundamental information on securities is ubiquitous and financial journalists discuss it endlessly.
 However, it, like research, has little or no actionable value.